-- When connecting your Mac to a wireless network, one of the first things you’ll want to do is make sure that the AirPort icon is enabled in your Menu bar.
-If it’s already there, please skip down to Step 5.
+- When connecting your Mac to a wireless network, one of the first things you’ll want to do is make sure that the Wi-Fi icon is enabled in your Menu bar.
+If it’s already there, please skip down to Step #4

-- Select the Apple Button (very upper left corner of your screen) and choose System Preferences… from the drop-down list.
+- Select the Apple Button (very upper left corner of your screen) from the Menu Bar and choose System Preferences… from the drop-down list.
 From there, select Network.

-- Make sure the Airport tab is selected from the top menu, and then place a check in the box labelled Show AirPort status in menu bar
+- Select Wi-Fi from the list of choices in the column on the left side of the window, and then place a check in the box labelled Show Wi-Fi status in menu bar

-- Click the AirPort icon in your menu bar, and you should be presented with a list of visible wireless networks.
+- Click the Wi-Fi icon in your menu bar, and you should be presented with a list of visible wireless networks.
 Select the network you want to join.

-- When you’re connected, the AirPort icon will change from a ‘light grey’ color to a solid black.
-The number of solid black lines indicates the signal strength (more black bars = stronger signal).
+- When you’re connected, the WiFi icon will change from a a blank ‘radar’ to one with lines inside of it.
+The number of lines indicates the signal strength (more lines = stronger signal).
 That’s it!